Origin and Habitat of Syngonium Podophyllum

 Pruning/Repotting: Remove yellowing or dry dead leaves as necessary.
 Pruning out the growing tip will cause more branching and a bushier plant.
 Repotting is generally necessary when roots start to grow out the bottom of the pot and repotted into a new pot one size larger.

-Pests/Diseases: Mealybugs, aphids, spider mite and scale are all pests that attack Arrowhead vine.
+Pests/Diseases: Pest Control: Syngonium podophyllum is susceptible to pest infestations, such as spider mites and mealybugs.
 While a few fungal and bacterial pathogens cause leaf spot and blight issues as well as stem rot of the plants.